 At a Glance

-• Company: Join The Borgen Project, a leader in the fight against global poverty.
+- Company: Join The Borgen Project, a leader in global poverty advocacy with 20 years of impact.

-• Benefits: Enjoy remote work flexibility and valuable skills development.
+- Benefits: Enjoy remote work flexibility and the chance to make a real difference.

-• Qualifications: No prior experience needed; just a passion for social change.
+- Qualifications: No specific qualifications required; just a passion for social change.

-• Other info: This is an unpaid, part-time programme lasting 12 weeks.
+- Other info: This is an unpaid, part-time programme designed for those eager to learn.

 Are you passionate about making a difference in the world?
 Look no further!
 The Borgen Project is an international organisation that works at the political level to improve living conditions for people impacted by war, famine and poverty.
 With 20 years of experience in the advocacy space, The Borgen Project has worked to support the passage of numerous bills that have benefitted close to 500 million people in developing countries.